What I Do

 The Nervous System’s Role

 When we feel threatened, our nervous system automatically diverts vital energy from wellness and learning and directs this energy into the neuropathways that mobilize us for protection and survival.
-When the threat passes, a well-regulated nervous system will return this energy to the neuropathways that sustain wellness in relationships and our capacity for growth and balance.
-In other words, to use the metaphor of a horse grazing in a pasture who is then chased by a lion, if we learn how to regulate our nervous system responses, just like a horse, after the lion is gone, we are able to reset our nervous system and return to grazing.
+When the threat passes, a healthy and well-regulated nervous system will return this energy to the neuropathways that sustain wellness in relationships and increase our capacity for growth.
+In other words, to use the metaphor of a horse grazing in a pasture who is then chased by a lion, if we learn how to regulate our nervous system responses, after the lion is gone, we are able to reset our nervous system and return to grazing.

-However, when our nervous system has been overwhelmed by trauma and stress, or neglected and ignored, our energy can become stuck in survival (depression, anxiety, fear, and anger) and we are unable to return to grazing.
-Furthermore, chronic stress or traumatic experiences can short-circuit the neuropathways that form the infrastructure necessary to sustain our well-being; and so, no matter how hard we try to heal, grow, and thrive, our vital energy is trapped in the reactive patterns of survival -- the neuropathways of fight, flight, or freeze -- and unavailable to sustain well-being and growth.
+However, when our nervous system has been overwhelmed by trauma and stress, or neglected and ignored, our energy can become stuck in a survival loop -- depression, anxiety, fear, anger, etc. -- and we are unable to return to grazing.
+This is why, no matter how hard we try to heal and grow, and do "all the things", our vital energy remains trapped in the autonomic reactive patterns of survival -- the neuropathways of fight, flight, or freeze.

 Becoming Conscious Creators